brotzeit/rustic/README.md

 ## Server

-RLS is the default and can be changed to rust analyzer.
+RLS is the default and can be changed to rust-analyzer.

 ``` emacs-lisp
 (setq rustic-lsp-server 'rust-analyzer)